F1-inspired Westports lists in Malaysia as shipping slows

 By Niluksi Koswanage

-KUALA LUMPUR Malaysia's Westports Holdings (WPHB.KL) says it treats container ships like Formula One race cars as they ply their way through the 900-km long Malacca Straits that link Europe and the Middle East to Asia.
+KUALA LUMPUR, Oct 18 Malaysia's Westports Holdings says it treats container ships like Formula One race cars as they ply their way through the 900-km long Malacca Straits that link Europe and the Middle East to Asia.

 Calling itself a pit stop, the port operator backed by Asia's richest man, Li Ka-Shing, derives 70 percent of its revenues from transhipments where super-sized ships move containers carrying finished goods to smaller vessels for transport to nearby markets.
 Its aim is to shift 35 containers an hour instead of the industry-standard 25, a feat it compares to F1 pit crews turning around a race car in seconds.